 Seed of Peace CIC and the venue have insurance.
 There will be some natural hazards in the camp including the unfenced swimming lake and an open fire surrounded by benches.
 You come in the agreement that you take full responsibility for yourself and any children that are in your charge.

 See payment options on the booking form.
-The easiest option for us is Interent bank transfer.
+The easiest option for us is Internet bank transfer.

 Paying in instalments

-If paying the total booking price in one go is difficult for you, please discuss with Gesine (the bookings clerk) the possibility of paying in two instalments.
+If paying the total booking price in one go is difficult for you, please contact us to discuss the possibility of paying in two instalments.